 If you want to experience more authentic Mexican food while in Tulum, venture away from the Hotel Zone and check out some of the local restaurants in Tulum Pueblo for tasty tacos, fresh seafood, and other traditional Mexican dishes.

-In Tulum Pueblo, you can find some great tacos at Taqueria Honorio or La Taqueria.
 You’ll also find food trucks, taco stands, and local restaurants in the area serving more traditional (and more reasonably priced!)
 Mexican food.

 Best Tulum Tours from Playa del Carmen

 If you don’t want to deal with the hassle of planning your day and getting around Tulum on your own, consider booking a Tulum tour from Playa del Carmen with transportation included.

 Plus, you’ll have a local guide to get the most out of your experience and show you all the best spots.

 Travelista Tip: Booking a tour is probably the best option if you want to visit the Tulum Ruins and a cenote, but most tours don’t really go to the beachfront area in Tulum.
 If you just want to relax at the beaches in Tulum or explore the Hotel Zone, you’re better off going on your own.

 Here are some of the best tours to Tulum from Playa del Carmen: